 Coinciding with the World Cup, True Adventures released his new single Brasil on Roundtable Records, with accompanying video too.
 Brasil features backing vocals from Milly Hirst, Piano from Will Bloomfield, drums from Joe Allen and Trumpet from Jeff Smith of Wooden Arms.

-With Wooden Arms currently on an extended hiatus Alexander Carson has his first solo release out, Lovers, and plays at Bedfords Crypt for Odd Box on September 13 with Abi Wade, and Vanity Fairy.
+With Wooden Arms currently on an extended hiatus Alexander Carson has his first solo release out, Lovers, and plays at Bedfords Crypt for Odd Box on September 13 with Abi Wade, and Vanity Fairy, and another for Odd Box at The Birdcage in November.

 Norwich Riot Grrls Peach Club, with a new video for recent release Cherry Baby, will play at the last Norm’s at Bedfords Crypt this Thursday along with Elly Bishop, and Fever Machine, and New York’s Sharkmuffin.
 Not to be missed.